 In the game Bone Town, one is able to have normal sex with the special characters in the Fantasy Mansion.
 Just need to stand far away from said woman, and slowly move in while hitting the Enter Key until the scene occurs.

-In Dead Rising, the final boss in Overtime Mode, Brock, is usually extremely difficult to fight and rather unfairly, the game takes away any weapons you had before starting the fight.
+Brock, the final boss in Overtime Mode in Dead Rising, is usually extremely difficult to fight and rather unfairly, the game takes away any weapons you had before starting the fight.
 However, there is a trick to get around this.
 One of the mixed drinks you can make, called Spitfire, allows you to turn your spit into a projectile of sorts for a few minutes.
 It's not that useful in any other circumstance, but if you make one before giving the last queen to Isabela, take it with you, drink it before entering the Jeep and defeat the tank as quickly as possible, you will still have the Spitfire effect as you start the fight with him.
 This allows you to run away a short distance, face Brock and spit at him repeatedly.
 He will block every attack, but he will slowly take damage and will eventually die.
 Call it unfair, but it's not like he plays fair either.

-In Batman: Arkham City, if you stand at the edge of building and start throwing Ice Grenades, batman will start to rise vertically with every throw.
-Sounds interesting on its own but if you get high enough you can escape the normally impossible walls of Arkham City and explore the rest of Gotham, which despite only being seen in the distance, is breathtakeningly detailed.
-However you cannot grapple or stand on any of the buildings making it so you only get one Glide to view the city of Gotham.
-But most view it as worth it to do it at least once.
+In Batman: Arkham City, if you stand at the edge of building and start throwing Ice Grenades, Batman will start to rise vertically with every throw.
+Sounds interesting on its own but if you get high enough you can escape the normally impossible walls of Arkham City and explore the rest of Gotham, which despite only being seen in the distance, is breathtakingly detailed.
+The buildings don't have collision so you cannot grapple or stand on any of the buildings; you only get one glide to view the city of Gotham, but most view it as worth it to do it at least once.
+Here is a link.

 The final mission of Saints Row 2, which can easily be That One Level if you're not good with the game's helicopter controls, can be somewhat eased if, immediately after getting into the helicopter provided, you get back out again and run around for a little bit, resolutely refusing to engage with the attack helicopter that is sent to shoot you down.
 After a couple of minutes, the enemy helicopter will seemingly get bored and fly away, and oftentimes it will not be replaced with subsequent iterations as it would be if you shot it down.
 This makes that part of the mission much easier.